obsidiansystems/obelisk/docs/migrating-to-v2.md

 For hosts running more than one obelisk app, or for user-level (non-root) deployment, [`obsidiansystems/obelisk-systemd`](https://github.com/obsidiansystems/obelisk-systemd) provides NixOS and home-manager modules that turn a built `serverExe` into a systemd service.
-It works with v2 unchanged — `serverExe.{wasm,js}` already has the directory layout it expects (a top-level `backend` binary plus assets), and it runs `./backend --port=…` just like the built-in module.
+It works with v2 unchanged: `serverExe.{wasm,js}` already has the directory layout it expects (a top-level `backend` binary plus assets), and it runs `./backend --port=...` just like the built-in module.

 ```nix
 { ... }: